Lawrence Oates: Military career

 In 1898, Oates was commissioned into the 3rd (Militia) Battalion of the West Yorkshire Regiment.
 He saw active service during the Second Boer War as a junior officer in the 6th (Inniskilling) Dragoons, having been transferred to that cavalry regiment as a second lieutenant in May 1900.
 He took part in operations in the Transvaal, the Orange River Colony, and Cape Colony.
 In March 1901 a gunshot wound shattered his left thigh bone, leaving it an inch shorter than the right.
 Twice called upon to surrender in that engagement, he replied, "We came to fight, not to surrender."
 He was recommended for the Victoria Cross for his actions and was brought to public attention.

+"One or two of us went out to Wynberg, which Oates knew well, having been invalided there in the South African War with a broken leg, the result of a fight against big odds when, his whole party wounded, he refused to surrender.
+He told me later how he had thought he would bleed to death, and the man who lay next to him was convinced he had a bullet in the middle of his brain—he could feel it wobbling about there!
+Just now his recollections only went so far as to tell of a badly wounded Boer who lay in the next bed to him when he was convalescent, and how the Boer insisted on getting up to open the door for him every time he left the ward, much to his own discomfort."